 The school does not charge pupils for materials or activities which are a requirement of their course.
 Extra-curricular activities such as trips and school meals are charged for.
 Pupils eligible for free school meals are not charged for their midday meal.

-All students for whom the school qualifies for Pupil Premium funding (i.e. those eligible for free school meals any time in the last 6 years or is a Looked After Child) are entitled to help with the cost of school trips and music lessons.
+All students for whom the school qualifies for Pupil Premium funding (i.e. those eligible for free school meals any time in the last 6 years or those who are a Looked After Child) are entitled to help with the cost of school trips and music lessons.

 This help includes a 20% concessionary rate on educational residential trips and music lessons and an additional £100 credit each academic year towards educational trips (residential or day) and/or music lessons.
 The credit can be used for one trip or lesson or spread over a number.
 Unspent balances cannot be carried forward from one academic year to the next.

 Full details of our charging policy are found on the Trust's policy page, here.Back to the top

 Free School Meals